10 Tricks Sellers Use to Pass Home Inspections

 Here's how to outsmart sellers who use sneaky tricks to pass home inspections.

-A home may be the biggest purchase you’ll ever make.
+Buying a home may be the biggest purchase you’ll ever make.
 So it makes sense to do everything possible to ensure you’re making a sound investment.
 Unfortunately, that can be difficult when unscrupulous sellers use tricks to pass home inspections.
 Here are the 10 most common tricks, and how you can outsmart each one.

 Painting Over Problem Areas

 Fresh paint itself is not a sign of dishonesty, but it can be used to cover water stains, mold and more.
 “Many honest sellers use paint to update or freshen up walls,” says Nick Gromicko, founder of the International Association of Home Inspectors.
 “I’d just take note if many areas were recently painted and mention that to your home inspector.”
 You can also ask the seller for before-and-after photos.
-Check out this video for tips on how to identify and remove mold.

 Remaining in the Dark About Potential Problems